PaulHamill/crunchio-kata/README.md

 ### Running Unit Tests

-Unit tests are written in Jasmine, which we run with the Karma Test Runner.
+Unit tests are written in Jasmine and run with the Karma Test Runner.

 * the configuration is found at `test/karma.conf.js`
 * the unit tests are found in `test/unit/`.